ultra-lite/container/README.md

 # Ultra-Lite Container

-An ultra-lightweight DI container.
+An ultra-lightweight DI container, filling a Pimple-shaped gap in a Container-Interop world.

-Using lambda functions as factories for creating dependencies.
+Using anonymous functions as factories for creating dependencies.
 Inspired by Pimple DI.

 Aims for full compliance with the Container-Interop standard, including the optional Delegate Lookup feature.